John Dolphin (music producer): Work as record producer

-With his very own live radio show and recording studio in the back of the Dolphin's of Hollywood record shop, Dolphin was a serious attraction for music artist.
-Dolphin's motto was "We'll record you today and have you a hit by tonight", his marketing genius would serve him well because artist knew with John Dolphin they would get the exposure they needed in order to become successful and on his radio show he could instruct the DJs to play the records his labels produced.
+With his own live radio show and recording studio in the back of the Dolphin's of Hollywood record shop, Dolphin was a serious attraction for music artists.
+His motto was "We'll record you today and have you a hit by tonight".
+Artists knew Dolphin would give them the exposure they needed, and on his radio show he could instruct the DJs to play the records his labels produced.

 In 1950 Dolphin started his first label, Recorded In Hollywood (RIH).
 His first chart success came in 1951, "Once There Lived A Fool", by Duke Ellington's vocalist Jimmy Grissom.
-The song, penned by Jessie Mae Robinson, became the subject of almost a dozen covers, by Tony Bennett, Charles Brown, Tommy Edwards, Savannah Churchill, John Greer, Jimmy Witherspoon and others.
-He worked on other National hit songs such as "Buzz-Buzz-Buzz", by the Hollywood Flames, "The Jerk" by The Larks, and "Make me Yours" by Betty Swann.
-His contributions to music spans from Jazz to Rock'n'Roll.
-He worked with artists such as Sam Cooke, Jesse Belvin, Charles Mingus, Pee Wee Crayton, Major Lance, Scatman Crothers, Harry Caesar, Tony Allen, Gene Forrest, Percy Mayfield, Damita Jo, Marvin Phillips, Jesse Belvin, Illinois Jacquet and Linda Hayes.
-Dolphin produced several famous records under the Recorded In Hollywood label, and eventually created other labels like Lucky Records, Cash Records, and finally, Money Records.
+The song, penned by Jessie Mae Robinson, became the subject of almost a dozen covers, by Tony Bennett, Charles Brown, Tommy Edwards, Savannah Churchill, John Greer, Jimmy Witherspoon, and others.

+He worked on other national hit songs such as "Buzz-Buzz-Buzz", by the Hollywood Flames, "The Jerk" by The Larks, and "Make me Yours" by Betty Swann.
+His contributions to music span from jazz to rock'n'roll.
+He worked with artists including Sam Cooke, Jesse Belvin, Charles Mingus, Pee Wee Crayton, Major Lance, Scatman Crothers, Harry Caesar, Tony Allen, Gene Forrest, Percy Mayfield, Damita Jo, Marvin Phillips, Jesse Belvin, Illinois Jacquet and Linda Hayes.
+Dolphin produced several famous records under the Recorded In Hollywood label, and eventually created other labels including Lucky Records, Cash Records, and Money Records.

 Dolphin sold Money and its holdings to Don Pierce's Hollywood Records in 1956.

 Crossover music

-Dolphin brought fame to many underserved, talented, black artists who had been hidden behind the facade of crossover music.
-The creator and innovator of the crossover music concept, this crossover music concept was essentially taking music originally recorded by African Americans and having white artists re-record it, as during this time, most black music was considered taboo and hard to sell to the masses.
-He went on white radio station KRKD and played a black music format, marketing black music to whites.
-This became what is known in the music industry as to crossover, when a black artist breaks through and begins selling to the much wider white audiences.
+Dolphin brought fame to many underserved, talented, black artists.
+He is credited as being the creator and innovator of the crossover music concept, which essentially took music originally recorded by African Americans and had white artists re-record it, as during this time, most Black music was considered taboo and hard to sell to the masses.
+He went on white radio station KRKD and played a Black music format, marketing it to whites.
+This became what is known in the music industry as crossover, when a Black artist breaks through and begins selling to a much wider White audience.

 Activism

 In 1954, Dolphin organized a protest by 150 Black business owners and employees in reaction to an ongoing campaign of intimidation directed at interracial trade.
-Dolphin's of Hollywood was outselling other, White-owned stores in the city and continued to attract White customers who spent their money not only at the store, but also in the neighborhood.
+Dolphin's of Hollywood was outselling other, White-owned stores in the city, and continued to attract White customers who spent their money not only at the store, but also in the neighborhood.